Kawaban/TripManager/README.md

 ## Description

-This project is a simple trip manager that helps you to plan, manage and track your trips.
+This project is an Android application that helps you to plan, manage and track your trips.

 ## Features